Fibrous Begonia, Wax Begonia

 Grown for textured, multicolored foliage, saucer-size flowers, or lacy clusters of smaller blooms.

-These bushy, compact plants grow as perennials in listed zones, as annuals anywhere.
+These bushy, compact plants grow as perennials in Zones 13–24; H1, H2 andas annuals anywhere.
 Dwarf (6–8-in.) and taller (10–12-in.) strains grown in garden beds or containers, producing lots of small flowers in a white-through-red range.
 Plants bloom from spring through fall (use as a winter annual in hottest-summer climates).
 Foliage can be green, red, bronze, or variegated.
 In mild-winter climates, can live for years.
 Thrive in full sun in cool-summer regions.
 Prefer broken shade in hotter climates, but dark-foliaged kinds will take sun if well watered.

-To 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. in as many years.
-Var...
+This evergreen grows to 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. ...

 From South Africa.
 This groundcover has curved, 4–5-in.-long leaves; pale yellow to rose, 4-in. ...